PTDZ/SORTED/README.md

 * *Scanning the horizon: towards transparent and reproducible neuroimaging research* (Nat Rev Neurosci/ Russell A. Poldrack et al.) | [Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6910649/): problems that should be acknowledge during neuroimaging data analysis (low statistical power, flexibility in data analysis, software errors etc.)
 * *Variability in the analysis of a single neuroimaging dataset by many teams* (Nature/ Rotem Botvinik-Nezer et al.) | [Paper](https://www.nature.com/articles/s41586-020-2314-9): analytical flexibility can have substantial effects on scientific conclusions
 * *How to get statistically significant effects in any ERP experiment* (and why you shouldn't) (Psychophysiology/ Steven J. Luck & Nicholas Gaspelin) | [Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5178877/): the purpose of this paper is to demonstrate how common and seemingly innocuous methods for quantifying and analyzing ERP effects can lead to very high rates of significant-but-bogus effects
+* *Slowed canonical progress in large fields of science* (PNAS/ Johan S. G. Chu &  James A. Evans) | [Paper](https://www.pnas.org/doi/10.1073/pnas.2021636118): "Examining 1.8 billion citations among 90 million papers across 241 subjects, we find a deluge of papers does not lead to turnover of central ideas in a field, but rather to ossification of canon.
+Scholars in fields where many papers are published annually face difficulty getting published, read, and cited unless their work references already widely cited articles.
+New papers containing potentially important contributions cannot garner field-wide attention through gradual processes of diffusion."
+* *False-positive psychology: Undisclosed flexibility in data collection and analysis allows presenting anything as significant* (Joseph P. Simmons & Leif D. Nelson) | [Paper](https://journals.sagepub.com/doi/full/10.1177/0956797611417632): "First, we show that despite empirical psychologists’ nominal endorsement of a low rate of false-positive findings (≤ .05), flexibility in data collection, analysis, and reporting dramatically increases actual false-positive rates."

 ### Other